 - On the day, get there on time.

-- Instead of focussing on ourselves, remember that we’re there to meet our audience’s needs and expectations.
+- Instead of focusing on ourselves, remember that we’re there to meet our audience’s needs and expectations.

 - If anything goes wrong, slow down.
 We need to trust ourselves and our audience to cut us enough slack to recalibrate and move on.